mjhandy/web-prototype/README.md

 - fully based on JSON data
 - Copy block locations are set via JSON as well.
+- clickable pips needs some tweeks, just location and size adjustments
+- this is also data bound to allow the component to be reused.

 ## Dark Mode
-There are still a few UI bugs, but it works.
-And the selection is stored in Local Storage for the users next visit
+- There are still a few UI bugs, but it works.
+And the selection is stored in Local Storage for the users next visit.
+- toast message shows the mode change.
+Redundant, but I wanted to exploring implimeninting this.

 ## Dynamic Site Map Page and Footer Nav
-These two items are built from the router
+- These two items are built from the router

 ## Localization
-Using ng-translate, there are EN and FR il8n files with terms.
+- Using ng-translate, there are EN and FR il8n files with terms.
 The language select stores the user selection in local storate.
 Not all terms have been enabled

 # TODO